irllabs/ml-lib/package/readme.md

 **ml-lib** is supported by [Art Fab](http://cmu-artfab.org), the [College of Fine Arts](http://cfa.cmu.edu) and [The Frank-Ratchye STUDIO for Creative Inquiry](http://studioforcreativeinquiry.org/) at [Carnegie Mellon University](http://cmu.edu)

+Special thanks to [Niccolò Granieri](http://niccologranieri.com) for testing and assistance.

 ## License

 ml-lib is copyright (c) 2014 Carnegie Mellon University.

 ml-lib is distributed under the GNU General Public License version 2.
 A copy of this is available in the accompanying [LICENSE](LICENSE) file.
 See also [http://www.gnu.org/licenses/](http://www.gnu.org/licenses/).